Up Close and Personal with Cyberpunk 2077 Content Creator The Neon Arcade

 The Neon Arcade is a YouTube content creator with almost 50k subscribers on YouTube.
 Focusing solely on the upcoming Cyberpunk 2077 video game, he describes his channel as a destination for news, lore, details, analysis, game play, and eventually playthroughs when the game comes out in November.

 “Look forward to high quality and informative guides, how-tos, and tips & tricks for YOU GUYS so that you can get the upper hand in the oppressive and treacherous world of NIGHT CITY!”–The Neon Arcade

 The Neon Arcade is perhaps one of the best sources of information on the Cyberpunk 2077 video game, breaking down history, classes, playthrough styles, and much more.
+He also happens to be part of the 4-member Cyberpunk 2077 weekly community podcast.
+This interview is part of a 4-part series where we interviewed the other members of the community podcast, MadQueen, Triple S League, and Last Known Meal.
 But who exactly is The Neon Arcade, and what can he tell us about the Cyberpunk genre?
 Let’s find out.

 How did you get introduced to Cyberpunk (the genre)?